What's the timetable?

 top

-The risks are similar to any major project.
+The risks are similar to any large infrastructure project.
 Additional considerations

 for the Crest Kaipara Energy Project are: